Morfeuszz/Gowno-Online/README.md

-# Gowno-Online
+# Morfina Online

-MMO or somethink, dunno
+My pseudo MMO game im working on, made in unity server-side in python.
+More info in future